-To add text to your scenes, head to the Text tab and click on one of the text sizes at the top or the premade text animations below.
+To add text to your video, head to the Text tab and click on one of the text sizes at the top or the premade text animations below.

 You can animate text yourself using 60+ readymade animation effects that Animaker provides you with.